RedPitaya/RedPitaya/Examples/C/README.md

 make clean
 ```

-This will create an executable, which should be copied to your board using `scp` (replace the IP).
+This will create an executable, which should be copied to your board using `scp` (replace the IP, the default password is `root`).
 ```bash
 scp digital_led_blink root@192.168.0.100
 ```

-Connect to your board over SSH (replace the IP).
+Connect to your board over SSH (replace the IP, the default password is `root`).
 ```bash
 ssh root@192.168.0.100
 ```